 Here are some of the more popular cellular providers used in the United States.
 Read below to find a brief description of the service your provider offers and with a link to your provider's website with more information for Mexico.

 Verizon offers a service called the Travel Pass.
-The Travel Pass costs $2.00 per day for travelers to Mexico and uses the same plan that you enjoy in the US.
-For example, if in the US your plan offers 5GB of data, you will have 5GB of data in Mexico.
-This plan only charges you on the day that you use your cell phone.
+The Travel Pass costs $5.00 per day for travelers to Mexico and allows you to use your plan as if you were back home.
+For example, if in the US your plan offers 10GB of data, you will have 10GB of data in Mexico.
+This plan only charges you on the day that you use your cell phone - which will be every day unless you turn your phone to off or to airplane mode as even an incoming unforeseen text will activate the plan.
 For travelers to Canada, the Travel Pass also works under the same conditions.

 If there is one important bit of information to learn from reading this is that you need to be extremely sure of what plan you have before venturing off to Mexico with your phone.
 Almost all the main carriers, Verizon, Sprint, AT&T and T-Mobile, offer affordable and even free roaming in Mexico.
 However, they also all have older plans that offer extremely expensive roaming rates in Mexico.
 If you don't ask for the cheaper plans, they certainly are not going to volunteer it.
 Here is another great tip.
 If by chance you roam to Mexico and incur huge roaming rates, call your carrier and ask them if they can activate retroactively a better plan and charge you accordingly.
 If they are not willing to do so, get a supervisor on the phone and remind them that there are other carriers in town.

 Confused or have specific cellular needs for your trip to Mexico?
 Feel free to contact Cellular Abroad or visit our Mexico Cellular Service options.